Expectations influence perception.

 Living in a fictitious world built on a denial of facts.

 Any real attempt to examine the patient will be unlikely, in part because no one in medicine wants to verify injuries that could be used to indict someone else in medicine, and in part because no one in medicine wants to get dragged into court to testify.
-If the patient has been back to the surgeon already, the doctor usually will ask what the surgeon said, and it almost doesn’t matter what the patient reports about that.
+If the patient has been back to the surgeon (or whomever) already, the doctor usually will ask what the surgeon said, and it almost doesn’t matter what the patient reports about that.
 The doctor will agree, often by saying something like "Well, that surgeon has a very fine reputation and I’m confident that he/she knows what he/she is talking about."
 But no real exam, and no record of the patient’s claim.
-Even if the patient is poked and prodded, even if a CT scan is done because the patient demanded it, when these things are done by people who do not want to find injuries, they don't.
+Even if the patient is poked and prodded, even if a CT scan is done because the patient demanded it.
+When these things are done by people who do not want to find injuries, they don't.

 Sunshine can deprive bad actors of the secrecy needed to act badly